 The Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of Residential Life.
 He/she is responsible for all matters regarding student life assigned by the Dean of Student Affairs, which typically include Residential Life and the Social Integrity Board.
-The Associate Dean also works with the DOS, Director of FYE, Campus Safety, Facilities, Health Services, the Counseling Center, and Dining Services to promote student health, safety, engagement, and satisfaction.
+The Associate Dean also works with the Associate Dean of the Faculty for Academic Advising, Director of FYE, Campus Safety, Facilities, Health Services, the Counseling Center, and Dining Services to promote student health, safety, engagement, and satisfaction.

 The Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of Campus Life.
 He/she is responsible for all matters regarding student life assigned by the Dean of Student Affairs, which typically include Leadership Activities, Religious Life, volunteer and Community Service, the Intercultural Center, and ALANA Student Affairs.
-The Associate Dean also works with the DOS, Director of FYE, and the Honors Forum in the pursuit of academic excellence.
+The Associate Dean also works with the Associate Dean of the Faculty for Academic Advising, Director of FYE, and the Honors Forum in the pursuit of academic excellence.